Subsidy and Family Services

 Q. How long does it take for my application to be processed?

-A. It can take up to 10 business days to process a completed application and up to 45days for an incomplete application.
+A. It can take up to 10 business days to process a completed application and up to 45 days for an

 Q. What is the maximum amount I can earn for my family size?

-A. Please refer income eligibility schedules for child care assistance.
-Click here for Eligibility Chart
+A. Please refer income eligibility schedules for child care assistance attached to the application

 Q. I am not employed at this time but my husband is employed, do we qualify?

-A. If you are legally married and/or residing together, both parents must be in a fulltime activity.
+A. If you are legally married and/or residing together, both parents must be in a full-time activity.
+Unless, the co-applicant has a permanent disability and cannot adequately provide care for his/her child.

 Q. Why do I have to add my significant other/partner if we are not legally married?